juliejonak/Algorithms-I-Notes/Day3.md

 <br>
 <br>

-##### What would be the run time of this function?
+#### What would be the run time of this function?

-Result and the return statement will only run once, no matter how large n is.
+The result and the return statement will only run once, no matter how large n is.

-But the loop will run depend on how large n is.
+But how long the loop will run depends on how large n is.
 It will run n-1 times.

 Remember though, we drop associated integers when evaluating run time so this would reduce down to `O(n)` or linear time.